custom-components/ble_monitor/info.md

 ## Frequently asked questions

-Still having questions or issues.
+Still having questions or issues?
 Please first have a look on our [Frequently Asked Questions (FAQ) page](faq.md) to see if your question is already answered.
 If your question or issue isn't answered in the FAQ, please open an [issue](https://github.com/custom-components/sensor.mitemp_bt/issues).

 ## Credits